Biden vaccine mandates face first test with federal workers | Law-Order

 President Joe Biden is pushing forward with a massive plan to require millions of private sector employees to get vaccinated by early next year.
 But first, he has to make sure workers in his own federal government get the shot.

-Federal Law Enforcement Officers Association President Larry Cosme said there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60% of them have been vaccinated.
+Federal Law Enforcement Officers Association President Larry Cosme said there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60 per cent of them have been vaccinated.

-Homeland Security, a giant government department with more than 240,000 employees, was about 64 per cent fully vaccinated by the end of last month.
-U.S. Customs and Border Protection has received at least 6,000 requests for medical or religious exemptions, according to the union that represents Border Patrol agents.
-Federal agencies are warning employees about the upcoming mandate, offering time off to get the vaccine and encouraging workers to comply.
-But they won't be fired if they don't make the Nov.
-22 deadline.

 A federal corrections officers union in Florida filed a lawsuit this past week over the mandate, saying it was a violation of civil rights.
 Some prison workers say they're torn about the vaccine, not wanting to lose their livelihoods but also unwilling to sacrifice their personal beliefs.
 Officers near retirement age are contemplating leaving rather than go through with the vaccine.